Scarlett Johansson: Early life

 Scarlett Ingrid Johansson was born on November 22, 1984, in the Manhattan borough of New York City.
-Her father, Karsten Olaf Johansson, is an architect originally from Copenhagen, Denmark.
-Her paternal grandfather, Ejner Johansson, was an art historian, screenwriter, and film director, whose own father was Swedish.
-Her mother, New Yorker Melanie Sloan, has worked as a producer; she comes from an Ashkenazi Jewish family who fled Poland and Russia, originally surnamed Schlamberg, and Johansson identifies as Jewish.
-She has an older sister, Vanessa, also an actress; an older brother, Adrian; and a twin brother, Hunter.
-She also has an older half-brother, Christian, from her father's first marriage.
-Johansson holds dual American and Danish citizenship.
-On a 2017 episode of PBS's Finding Your Roots, she discovered that her maternal great-grandfather's brother and extended family died during the Holocaust in the Warsaw Ghetto.
+Johansson's father, Karsten Olaf Johansson, is an architect originally from Copenhagen, Denmark.
+Through him, she is a granddaughter of Ejner Johansson, an art historian, screenwriter and film director, whose own father was Swedish.
+Her mother, New Yorker Melanie Sloan, has worked as a producer.
+She comes from a Jewish family who fled Poland and Russia, originally surnamed Schlamberg; Johansson has referred to herself as Jewish.
+She has an older sister named Vanessa, who is also an actress, an older brother named Adrian, and a twin brother named Hunter.
+Johansson also has an older half-brother named Christian from her father's first marriage.
+She holds dual American and Danish citizenship.
+On a 2017 episode of PBS's Finding Your Roots, she discovered that her maternal great-grandfather's brother and extended family died in the Warsaw Ghetto during the Holocaust.

 Johansson attended PS 41, an elementary school in Greenwich Village, Manhattan.
 Her parents divorced when she was thirteen.
-She was particularly close to her maternal grandmother, Dorothy Sloan, a bookkeeper and schoolteacher; they often spent time together and Johansson considered Dorothy her best friend.
+She was particularly close to her maternal grandmother, Dorothy Sloan, a bookkeeper and schoolteacher.
+They often spent time together and Johansson considered Dorothy her best friend.
 Interested in a career in the spotlight from an early age, Johansson often put on song-and-dance routines for her family.
 She was particularly fond of musical theater and jazz hands.
-She took lessons in tap dance, and states that her parents were supportive of her career choice.
+Johansson took lessons in tap dance, and states that her parents were supportive of her career choice.
 She has described her childhood as very ordinary.

 As a child, Johansson practiced acting by staring in the mirror until she made herself cry, wanting to be like Judy Garland in Meet Me in St. Louis.
-At age seven, she was devastated when a talent agent signed one of her brothers instead of her, but she later decided to become an actress anyway.
-She enrolled at the Lee Strasberg Theatre Institute and began auditioning for commercials, but soon lost interest: "I didn't want to promote Wonder Bread."
-She shifted her focus to film and theater, making her first stage appearance in the off-Broadway play Sophistry with Ethan Hawke, in which she had two lines.
-Around this time, she began studying at the Professional Children's School, a private educational institution for aspiring child actors in Manhattan.
+At age seven, she was devastated when a talent agent signed one of her brothers instead of her, but later decided to become an actress anyway.
+After enrolling at the Lee Strasberg Theatre Institute and auditioning for commercials, Johansson soon lost interest, stating "I didn't want to promote Wonder Bread."
+She shifted her focus to film and theater, making her first stage appearance with two lines in the off-Broadway play Sophistry with Ethan Hawke.
+Around this time, Johansson began studying at the Professional Children's School, a private educational institution for aspiring child actors in Manhattan.